Readable

 This property contains the number of bytes (or objects) in the queue ready to be read.

-The value provides introspection data regarding the status of the highWaterMark
+The value provides introspection data regarding the status of the highWaterMark.

 See: https://nodejs.org/api/stream.html#stream_readable_readablelength

-Getter for the property objectMode
+Getter for the property objectMode of a given Readable stream.

 See: https://nodejs.org/api/stream.html#stream_readable_readableobjectmode